General Information for Presenters

 This requirement from ASHA's Continuing Education Board is designed to promote transparency in the design, development, and presentation of courses offered for ASHA CEUs.
 The requirement aligns ASHA with current practices among other professions, particularly in the continuing medical education arena.

 Speaker Disclosures at the Start of Your Presentation

 Presenters of oral sessions should begin their presentation with a slide and verbal statement indicating their adherence to the agreement and disclosing any potential conflicts.
 Poster presenters should include a similar written statement within their visual presentation.
-View the additional information and examples and a brief webinar about speaker disclosures to help guide you with disclosure statements for your presentation.
+View the additional information and examples about speaker disclosures to help guide you with disclosure statements for your presentation.

 Accessibility Guidelines for Presenters